GSA/digitalgov.gov/content/post/2016-12-05-in-a-marketing-minute-connecting-teams-promotions-and-ideas.md

 date: 2016-12-05 10:00:57 -0400
 title: 'In a Marketing Minute\: Connecting Teams, Promotions, and Ideas'
-summary: 'Every first week of every month, USAGov’smarketing team sends an office-wide email newsletter to give an update on past and current marketing efforts and campaigns.
-It’show we try to help keep the rest of the office in the know.
+summary: 'Every first week of every month, USAGov’s marketing team sends an office-wide email newsletter to give an update on past and current marketing efforts and campaigns.
+It’s how we try to help keep the rest of the office in the know.
 The monthly newsletter can spur a content idea, a future marketing endeavor, and act'
 authors: [victoria-wales]
 categories:
   - Content